GPII/universal/documentation/BrowserChannel.md

 This feature consists on:

 * A route in the Flow Manager that serves as the entry point for clients: `/browserChannel`
-* The component behind this route is the _gpii.settingsHandlers.webSockets.component_
+* The components behind this route are the _gpii.flowManager.browserChannel.handler_ and the _gpii.settingsHandlers.webSockets.component_

 ## The browser channel

-This handler processes every request to `http://localhost:8081/browserChannel` and is responsible for:
+This handler processes every request to `ws://localhost:8081/browserChannel` and is responsible for:

 * Processing every request and determining whether a client is allowed or not to connect
-* Registering and removing the clients as they are connecting or disconnecting
+* Registering and removing the clients as they connect or disconnect.
+* Processing modifications of settings that are caused by other aspects of the system, e.g. a new user logs in.

+The browser channel handler supports the following request messages and sends the associated responses.
+When an error occurs, the handler sends an response and closes the web sockets connection.

+* A client sends a connection request.
+In this example, the client is UIO+:
+  * request: `{type: "connect", solutionId: "net.gpii.uioPlus"}`
+  * response: `{type: "connectionSucceeded, "payload": {initial settings values for the solutionId}}`
+* Client sends a request to change settings values:
+  * request: `{type: "changeSettings", "payload": {settings values to change}}`
+  * response: `{type: "changeSettingsReceived", "payload": {settings values after changing}}`
+* Some other component of the system changes a setting relevant to connected clients:
+  * response: `{type: "onChangeSettings", "payload:" {settings values after changing}}`
+* Error response when connecting with an unknown solution:
+  * response: `{isError: true, message: "Rejecting a connection request from _solutionId_.
+  The solution id was not found in the solutions registry"}`
+* Error response when trying to connect more than once:
+  * response: `{isError: true, message: "Connection already established - cannot send a second connect message"}`

 ## The WebSockets settings handler